caseyrichins/JournalGPG/README.md

 * The entries you encrypt are protected with a random symmetric key that is generated and protected by your gpg key, the script uses they random key to encrypt the individual entires with AES-256 encryption and SHA-512 digests.

 ## Usage
 * When using for the first time you'll want to generate a symmetric key that will be used to encrypt the entires, this symmetric key is protected by your private gnuPG key.
-The resulting generated key that is encrypted is a 64 character ascii string that looks something like this <code>=<Koa2Rrer.kj"^Ul;+Xbq;HtNu5lU7A}`EiH,5T93|qd+k2.T*K;oAWr"4[U4Rb</code>.
+The resulting generated key that is encrypted is a 64 character ascii string that looks something like this:

+<pre>=<Koa2Rrer.kj"^Ul;+Xbq;HtNu5lU7A}`EiH,5T93|qd+k2.T*K;oAWr"4[U4Rb</pre>.

 ```encrypt-draft newkey
 Where should we output the new key?
 Specify a location or type stdout to output to screen                                                                                                         [INFO]